basitdagitim/basitdagitim.github.io/wiki/6.initrd-hazirlama/1-initrd.rst

 **Temel Dosyalar Ve Açılış Süreci**
 -----------------------------------

-Linux sisteminin açılabilmesi için aşağıdaki 3 dosya yeterli.
+Linux sisteminin açılabilmesi için aşağıdaki 3 dosya yeterlidir.

     .. code-block:: shell